chriko3/Watchy-FOS-Watchface/README.md

 * Insert your API key for wether OPENWEATHERMAP_APIKEY
 * Select in TEMP_UNIT metric or imperial
 * Choose your language TEMP_LANG

-## Contribution
-Contributions are welcome!
-If you find a bug or would like to propose an enhancement, please reach out on my [Discord](https://discord.com/invite/bpBw3dzrzD).